apache/griffin/griffin-doc/service/api-guide.md

 # Apache Griffin API Guide

-This page lists the major RESTful APIs provided by Griffin.
+This page lists the major RESTful APIs provided by Apache Griffin.

 Apache Griffin default `BASE_PATH` is `http://<your ip>:8080`.